Screenshot of Hero section

 Once I was done coding, the project was complete - I had successfully translated the BrainZell concept into a fully functional website from scratch.

-Working with the team was lovely, we pulled through all challenging aspects - like adapting the style mid-project and simplifying complex science.
+Working with the team was lovely, and we pulled through all challenging aspects - like adapting the style mid-project and simplifying complex science.

 An animation displaying the full website; it's blue all over in different shades, and has five subpages (Home, About Us, News, Contacts).
 It's filled with images and symbols representing tests and bacteria.